6675: Exempt School

 I. General Statement.

-Nebraska law provides parents and legal guardians the right to educate their children and wards in alternative schools, which are exempt from state approval or state accreditation requirements.
+Nebraska law provides parents and legal guardians the right to educate their children and wards in school, which are exempt pursuant to section 79-1601 from state approval or state accreditation requirements.

 II.
 Definitions.